 Bordeaux is the final port of Three Festivals Tall Ships Regatta 2018.
-The vibrant and high-spirited capital of south-west France hasn’t hosted a Tall Ships event since 1990… so we can’t wait to return to these cultured shores.
+The vibrant capital of south-west France hasn’t hosted a Tall Ships event since 1990… so we can’t wait to return to these cultured shores.

 The Three Festivals Tall Ships Regatta 2018 coincides with the leading European wine festival, Bordeaux Fête le Vin (Bordeaux Wine Festival), which will celebrate its 20th anniversary during the event.
 So, visitors can expect a wide range of entertainment over four days, including nightly sound and light shows, projected onto the majestic façades of the Palais de la Bourse, impressive fireworks displays over the river, and vineyard tours.

 Bordeaux is located on a bend of the Garonne River, around 500 km south-west of Paris.
 The city lies close to the Atlantic coastline, in the north of the Aquitaine region.